kousun12/datadash/fw/src/p/us-agriculture.md

 ---

-# Crop Beginning Stocks Over Time
+# Agricultural Commodity Trends: Top 5 Products (2010-Present)

-This interactive chart aims to display the beginning stocks for various crops in million bushels  across different marketing years.
-It should allow for easy comparison of trends between commodities.
-However, there is currently an issue with the stacking functionality, resulting in an 'unknown offset: zero'  error.
-This needs to be resolved for accurate data representation.
-When fixed, users will be able to hover  over areas to see detailed information for each year and commodity.
-The x-axis labels are rotated and  spaced for improved readability.
+This stacked area chart displays trends for the top 5 agricultural commodities, showing beginning stocks, production, and imports from 2010 onwards.
+The chart is faceted by commodity type and individual commodities, allowing for easy comparison of trends across different products and categories.

 ```js